BuckeyeSoftware/rex/doc/RENDER.md

 ```

 Assertions can be triggered in the following cases:
-* A depth or stencil format was recorded and `k_attachment` was not used for type.
+* A depth, stencil or combined depth-stencil format was recorded and `k_attachment` was not used for type.
+* An attempt was made to write or map a miplevel when `k_attachment` or `k_static` was recorded as the type.
 * An attempt was made to write or map a miplevel that is out of bounds.
 * An attempt was made to write or map a miplevel other than zero for a texture with no mipmaps.
-* An attempt was made to record dimensions that are greater than 4096 pixels in any dimensions.
+* An attempt was made to record dimensions that are greater than 4096 pixels in any dimension.
 * An attempt was made to modify the texture after it was initialized.

 #### Program